From 'what's a tensor' to a full ML pipeline in 4 days

 Then I remembered a project I’d been sitting on

-I had the idea of an app that lets you point your phone at a manuscript and get a translation.
-But every time I thought about starting, the barrier felt enormous.
+There are a few other projects working in this space, but they’re mostly academic — hard to access, not user friendly, no correction flywheel, require an internet connection, inference done server-side.
+That wasn’t what I had in mind.
+But every time I thought about starting, the technical barrier felt enormous.
 I didn’t know ML.
 I didn’t know Core ML.
 I didn’t know anything about training a classifier.
 The starting friction felt like a wall.

 After that Thursday afternoon of drilling, the wall wasn’t there anymore.